tsahiduek/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 ## Prerequisites

+**System Requirements**: Ubuntu 22.04 or 24.04 (NVIDIA Dynamo officially supports only these versions)

 Install the following tools on your setup host (recommended: EC2 instance t3.xlarge or higher with EKS and ECR permissions):

 - **AWS CLI**: Configured with appropriate permissions ([installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html))